packmad/packmad.github.io/_posts/2018-01-18-debug-smali.md

 Let's get back to AS.
 Browse the class/method that you want to debug using the left panel and set the breakpoints.

 * Tools -> Android -> Android Device Monitor
-  * If you see anything in the  Android Device Monitor panel:
+  * If you see nothing in the  Android Device Monitor panel:
     * Window -> Rest perspective

 In the **Devices** panel you will see a three column matrix: